KeyboardKit/KeyboardKit/README.md

 ## Basic use case

 When using `KeyboardKit`, you typically inherit from `KeyboardInputViewController` instead of `UIInputViewController`.
-This provides you with a `keyboardActionHandler` to which you can delegate keyboard actions like taps and long presses.
-You also get a `keyboardStackView` to which you can add various components like toolbars, button rows and entire collection views.
+It provides you with a `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and entire collection views.

 ## Installation